luckydizzier/Facturon/PROMPT_LOG.md

 ## [ui_agent] Implement invoice item input row
 - Replaced item editing grid with input row + readonly list.
 Added InvoiceItemInputViewModel and view, integrated in detail screen.
 - Items can be added with Enter and cleared with Escape, Delete removes selected rows with confirmation.

+## [ui_agent] Sync detail visibility on selection change
+Implemented UpdateDetailVisibility in InvoiceDetailViewModel to set MainViewModel.DetailVisible based on SelectedInvoice and refresh CloseDetailCommand when hidden.